8manos/wc-city-select/readme.txt

 Source code and contributions at [github](https://github.com/8manos/wc-city-select)

 == Changelog ==

+= 1.0.4 =
+* Add city files for several countries: EC, DK, CA, CN, IT, BR, RO.
+* fix warnings when using multiple countries.

 = 1.0.3 =
 * fix some issues when loading cities initially, that were causing warnings.